AustinOliverHaskell/TemplateCommand/README.md

 Displays a help dialog with this information.

->-h, --harvest

-The directory to use for all file name harvesting.
-See FOR_EACH_FILE and EACH_FILE_IN_DIR in the template variable section below.

 >-l, --language

 Creates one file with each value in the language enumeration file appended onto it.